WICG/web-printing/docs/security-privacy-self-review.md

-# Early Self-Review Questionnaire: Security and Privacy

-## Security and Privacy questionnaire for the [`Web Printing API`](https://github.com/GrapeGreen/web-printing/blob/main/README.md)
+## Responses to the [Self-Review Questionnaire: Security and Privacy](https://w3ctag.github.io/security-questionnaire/) for the [Direct Sockets API](https://github.com/WICG/direct-sockets/)

 1. **What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?**